the-draupnir-project/planning/design/2025-10-persistent-replica-runtime.md

 ## Concepts

-### Record

-The first primitive of the runtime is records.
-These are synonymous with documents from a document store or a database record.
-Examples include Matrix events, policies, room membership.

-Records are a concept because they provide us with automatic persistence management when the schema provided to a replica description alongside the delta schema.

-### Revision
+### Projection node

-revisions are immutable snapshots that accurately reflect some state at the point the revision was created.
-These are composed of a collection of records.
+Projection nodes are immutable snapshots that accurately reflect a system state at the point the node was created.

-Revisions are produced by replica actors, and both are described by a replica description.
+Projection nodes can reduce input _deltas_ into an _output_ delta, which can then be used to produce another projection node that reflects a new system state.

-### Delta
+### Projection delta

-Deltas represent the outcome of a computation related to a revision that provide a reproducible transformation of the revision state.
+Deltas represent the outcome of a computation related to a projection node that provide a reproducible transformation of the projection state.

 Delta's have their own identity, a delta ID and backlink to a previous delta.

+#### Source delta

+Source deltas are special because they encapsulate the source of non-determinism into the deterministic system.
+All computation in the system is caused by source deltas.

-#### Provenance data
+### Provenance data

-Each delta needs to include information about upstream inputs it depends on:
+Each delta and projection node needs to include information about upstream inputs it depends on.

+Each delta refers to the single source projection node that is the direct cause for the current data flow.

-- A revision ID for the revision used to derive the delta.
+Each projection node refers to the current transient source projection nodes that have been used to derive the current state.
-- The revision ID's of any revisions that are transitive dependencies, along with the identities of the replicas that issued them.

-### Revision reducer
+### Projection node reducer

-A revision reducer is stateless code that takes a revision and an external delta or data input and produces a new delta specific to the revision.
+A projection node reducer is a deterministic function that takes a projection node and an input delta and produces a new output delta specific to the projection node.

-### Replica

-A replica is the storage layer representation of a specific partitioned revision, its records, and its deltas.

-These are ensured to exist by the replica description.

-### Replica actor

-A replica actor is responsible for handling input data, calling revision reducers, and persisting new revisions and deltas.

-A revision actor is produced by a replica description and is instantiated with partition data.

-### Replica description
+### Projection definition

-A replica description describes how to build replicas from the partition data, and also how to build revision actors.
+A projection definition defines how to build projections from partition data, projection node reducers, and what the inputs to the projection are.

 ### Rebuild delta

-A rebuild delta is a specific kind of delta that is the direct result of a change in implementation of a replica.
-For instance it may be important to issue a rebuild delta when bugs are fixed in replica descriptions that meant replica's were producing faulty data.
+A rebuild delta is a specific kind of delta that is the direct result of a change in implementation of a projection, ie a change to the projection definition.
+It may be important to issue a rebuild delta when bugs that caused projections to produce faulty data are fixed.

+The change in projection definition is used as the source delta within a rebuild delta.

-### Partition
+### Partitioning

+When projection definitions are combined with partition data when instantiated.

 replicas are partitioned by a key.
 This key is usually something like a Matrix room ID, or the user identifier of a Draupnir instance.

-### Actor ID

-These prevent multiple live in-memory actors providing for the same replica.
-The scheduler makes sure that there is only ever one live actor per replica partition.
-This does require the scheduler to rebuild all actors if the scheduler crashes, but i'm fine with that.

-### Revision ID

-A revision identifier is a specific ULID that is associated with a revision.

-### Intent replica (effect)
+### Intent projection (effect)

-A intent replica is a special kind of replica that produces an intention to see some outcome enacted.
-These intents are then carried out by outcome issuers (effect handler).
+A intent projection is a special kind of projection that produces an intention to see some outcome enacted.
+These intents are then carried out by outcome projections (effect handlers).

-Enabled protections should be intent replicas.
-These protections are partitioned by the capability provider set they are using and the draupnir they are associated with.
-They are not associated with the in-memory instance but the activation of the protection.
+Enabled protections should be intent projections.

 ### Outcome replica (effect handler)